leovicio/webtorrent-app-remote/README.md

 Todo
 -------------
-* Better UI
+* Remove Torrents
+* Remove All Torrent
 * Pause / Resume Torrent
-* Remove Torrent
 * Pause All Torrents / Resume All Torrents
-* Right sidebar: Torrent info with peers list and speed, download location, total size, file list
 * Tab To filter torrents by status: All | Downloading | Seeding
 * Time Remaining
+* Create seed/torrent
+* Configure Tracker's when creating torrent
+* New window to add torrents, with an option to upload a .torrent file, add custom trackers, and other @webtorrent options
+* Right sidebar: Torrent info with peers list and speed, download location, total size, file list
 * Set file priority
-* Create torrent
-* Configure Tracker's when creating torrent
-* Import torrent from file
 * Create a tracker server
+* Better UI

 Known Bugs